 , an online directory of GW alumni who offer career strategy assistance to other alumni and current students.

 Will my diploma denote that I took classes online?

 Your diploma will not state that you took classes in an online format, and as a member of the prestigious George Washington University family you will be invited to participate in GW’s on-campus commencement ceremony in Washington, D.C.

 What are the requirements for admission?

 To be considered for admission, applicants should have a strong academic background and must hold, at minimum, a bachelor’s degree from a regionally accredited U.S. institution of higher learning or an international institution that is accredited by the country’s ministry of education or comparable governmental agency.
-Applicants must also have at least three years of professional experience in a health care or health services organization, and be currently employed in the health care field.
+Applicants must have at least two years of full-time health sector experience or three years full-time experience in any other industry, and be currently employed in the health care field.

 What is required of the application?

 For your MHA@GW application to be considered complete, you must submit the following through our application portal